ahmadalbadawi/ahmadalbadawi.github.io/_posts/2025-12-15-bfv-bgv-simd-packing.md

 To pack the vector $\mathbf{u}$, we perform the same **interpolation** process (Inverse CRT) we saw earlier, but this time using the pairs of (root, data value): $\langle (r_0, u_0), (r_1, u_1), \ldots, (r_{n-1}, u_{n-1}) \rangle$.

 A natural question arises regarding the specific sequence of the roots $r_i$.
 While the ordering of roots is critical for implementing efficient **rotation operations** (cyclic shifts) on encrypted vectors, it does not affect the element-wise addition or multiplication discussed here.
-Therefore, we will assume a fixed arbitrary order for this article and reserve the intricacies of root permutation and Galois automorphisms for a future article.
+Therefore, we will assume a fixed arbitrary order for this article and reserve the intricacies of root permutation and Galois automorphisms for a future article, which is discussed in detail in [The Math of Slot Rotation in BGV and BFV](https://ahmadalbadawi.com/posts/2025/12/slot-rotation-bgv-bfv-fhe/).

 ### 4. SIMD Operation on Ciphertext